mbenzekri/formulizer/docs/examples/general/bootstrap.md

-# FzForm + Bootstrap Integration
+## fz-form + Bootstrap Integration

-FzForm uses Bootstrap 5 class conventions (`form-control`, `form-group`, `is-valid`, etc.) to provide familiar styling for forms.
+fz-form uses Bootstrap 5 class conventions (`form-control`, `form-group`, `is-valid`, etc.) to provide familiar styling for forms.
 However, **it does not include Bootstrap by default**, so the developer must explicitly register the styles.

 This design ensures:
 - Smaller bundle size
 - No duplication if the app already includes Bootstrap
 - Full control by the host application

----

 ## 🔧 Integration Methods

-You have **3 supported ways** to register Bootstrap styles into FzForm:
+You have **3 supported ways** to register Bootstrap styles into fz-form:

 ### ✅ 1.
 Register CSS via JS imports